By the numbers, and what they mean

 By Mark Clemens, MD

 The FDA reports 9 deaths reported in the MDRs.
 These are part of the 16 known deaths worldwide from BIA-ALCL.
 Two patients died from stem cell transplants, one died from development of a second unrelated lymphoma, and 13 patients died from direct extension of the cancer into their chest wall, ultimately expiring from respiratory failure.
-Of these deaths, none received complete surgical excision at any point in the patient's clinical history, none received targeted therapy, and most were significantly delayed in diagnosis or receiving any treatment (1-2 years from onset of symptoms).
+Of these deaths, none received complete surgical excision at any point in the patient's clinical history, none received targeted therapy, and most were significantly delayed in diagnosis or receiving any treatment (on average 1-2 years from onset of symptoms).

 There are 1,400 patients per year diagnosed with ALCL.
 ALCL is a family of diseases from the very aggressive systemic ALCL to the indolent lymphoproliferative disorder primary cutaneous ALCL.
 For the first time in 2016, the World Health Organization added BIA-ALCL as a provisionally recognized lymphoma to the family of existing ALCL.
 It is important to differentiate BIA-ALCL from primary lymphoma of the breast which is predominantly a B-cell lymphoma with an incidence of approximately 1:4 million.

 Approximately 550,000 total breast implants are placed per year in the U.S. Of these, approximately 70,000 textured breast implants are placed, representing 12.7 percent of the market.
+This market share has remained relatively stable over the past 6 years.

 93 percent of patients are disease free at 3 years follow-up, which is an excellent prognosis when treated appropriately.
 The National Comprehensive Cancer Network defines optimal treatment which is total capsulectomy and implant removal for the majority of patients with disease confined to the capsule (35 percent of patients) or a resectable mass (40 percent of patients).
 Advanced disease with lymph node metastasis (14 percent of patients) or organ metastasis (1 percent of patients) may require further treatment with chemotherapy using either CHOP anthracycline based-protocol or targeted therapy with brentuximab vedotin.
 Radiation therapy is only reserved for local unresectable disease such as into the chest wall and mediastinum.